kumarsinghaditya/Password-StrengthEvaluation/README.md

       python nordpass.py

+• Runs the website in the development mode.

+      Open http://172.17.60.117:4000/ to view in your browser after successfully compiling the project.

 • Note: If the version mismatches, the joblib files might fail to be dumped and would not load.
 In that case, try training the models and overwrite the joblib files.

       python DecisionTree.py